How much are your land and/or construction costs?

 Can I use First Home Owner Grant (FHOG) funds towards land or construction or both?

-Yes, you can use it towards land settlement or during construction; we can also process your FHOG on your behalf, and even have these funds available to be used at the settlement of your land or available at base stage.
+Yes, you can use it towards land settlement or during construction; we can also process your FHOG on your behalf, and even have these funds available to be used at the settlement of your land or available at the base stage.
 Discuss this with us to ensure the Early Release FHOG form is completed and approved prior to your settlement.
-Please remember that FHOG cannot be used for land only loans.
+Please remember that FHOG cannot be used for land-only loans.

 What’s the maximum I can borrow?